Overview

 - Mussel PCR Lab Accessory Kit (oyster knives, scalpels, glass slides, etc.) - Coming Fall 2026!

-*Note that fresh or frozen saltwater mussels must also be purchased for the lab
+*Note that fresh or frozen marine mussels must also be purchased for the lab

 SEP Teachers-Only Quick Links